SteagCESCT/Projects/Control-Things-Using-Voice/control-things-using-voice.md

 ## 1. Setup Arduino IDE

+You can download and Install Arduino IDE from here [Arduino IDE](https://www.arduino.cc/en/Main/Software)

+If you are new to the arduino system, you can learn the [ Arduino basics from here](arduino-basics.md) , after reading then go to the next step.

-You can download and Install Arduino IDE from here [Arduino IDE](https://www.arduino.cc/en/Main/Software) In default Arduino IDE only Support Native boards like UNO,Nano.. etc , so we need to install NodeMCU Board  and MQTT Libraries .
+In default Arduino IDE only Support Native boards like UNO,Nano.. etc , so we need to install NodeMCU Board  and MQTT Libraries .

  **NodeMCU Board Definition**